-How we select our African Partner organizations
+How we select our

 Finding great African Partners is a top priority.
 We look for groups whose mission and organization fit like a glove with ALP.
 We require a solid track record in education or library development.
 And we make sure that the books we offer are precisely what our partners need to increase their impact on literacy.
 Solid, proven leadership is key.